sinoz/coroutine_monad/README.md

 }
 ```

-Note that errors of type `E` captured by the `Coroutine` are provided as part of a thrown `Error` within the error message when `resume` is called.
+Note that errors of type `E` captured by the `Coroutine` are provided as part of a thrown `Error` within the error message when `unsafeRun` is called.